Vleeshal Middelburg

 As a city, Middelburg in particular offers the possibility of international and meaningful collaborations.
 On the one hand, Vleeshal is far removed from other presentation institutions in the larger cities of the Netherlands.
 On the other hand, it is centrally located between those same cities, Paris, London, and Cologne.
 From this position, Vleeshal has built a tradition of international collaborations with other institutions.

 As the only one of its kind in Zeeland, it is of great importance to an institution like Vleeshal to also maintain a local network and to be a welcoming and interesting place for exhibitions and activities for its local audience.
 Vleeshal aims to do so by working with local partners and by paying attention to artists from the region.
 After the successful programme ‘So You Don’t Get Lost in the Neighborhood’ (SYDGL), in which local artists were invited to guide their audience to inspiring and interesting places in Zeeland, Vleeshal started ‘Rooms of Now’ in 2019.
 In this public programme, which will run for two years, local people are invited to open their homes for an artist's intervention.
 The intervention will be open to the public for two months during opening hours that will be agreed upon with the residents.

 Vleeshal's other tasks involve the implementation of Middelburg's policy for art in the public space; the composition, management, maintenance, and restoration of the municipal art collection, including public artworks.
 Vleeshal is also responsible for the execution of council policy on subsidies to artists from Middelburg.
 The subsidy commission is composed of three members: Dagmar Dirkx, Maartje Korstanje and Arnisa Zeqo.
 Vleeshal receives financial support from the city council of Middelburg and the Dutch Ministry of Education, Culture and Science.

 Collection

 Since 2005, the Vleeshal collection has been stored at MHKA Antwerpen as part of a long-term loan.
-MHKA handles the conservation and loan applications of the collection, which includes works by artists such as Mona Hatoum, Jimmie Durham, Marlow Moss, Marcel Duchamp, Nina Beier & Marie Lund, and Marinus Boezem.
+MHKA handles the conservation and loan applications of the collection, which includes works by artists such as Mona Hatoum, Jimmie Durham, Marlow Moss, Marcel Duchamp, Nina Beier and Marie Lund, and Marinus Boezem.
 Works by Joëlle Tuerlinckx and Marlow Moss are currently on view at the Antwerp museum.